treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
       --force          Overwrites if directory already linked to a lakeFS path
   -h, --help           help for init
+      --no-gitignore   Skip update of .gitignore file when working in a git repository context
 ```